KingOfQueen/atom-auto-highlight/README.md

 // Make underline manual highlight prioritized(come front) over other highlight
 //=======================
-// Mixin to set z-index of quick-highlight manual color .quick-highlight-z-index(@name, @value) {
+// Mixin to set z-index of auto-highlight manual color .auto-highlight-z-index(@name, @value) {
-  .quick-highlight.@{name} .region {
+  .auto-highlight.@{name} .region {
     z-index: @value;
   }
 }

-// quick-highlight use 0 to 7 color
+// auto-highlight use 0 to 7 color
 //  for box style, use box-01 to box-07
 //  for highlight style, use highlight-01 to highlight-07
-.quick-highlight-z-index(underline-01, 1);
+.auto-highlight-z-index(underline-01, 1);
-.quick-highlight-z-index(underline-02, 1);
+.auto-highlight-z-index(underline-02, 1);
-.quick-highlight-z-index(underline-03, 1);
+.auto-highlight-z-index(underline-03, 1);
-.quick-highlight-z-index(underline-04, 1);
+.auto-highlight-z-index(underline-04, 1);
-.quick-highlight-z-index(underline-05, 1);
+.auto-highlight-z-index(underline-05, 1);
-.quick-highlight-z-index(underline-06, 1);
+.auto-highlight-z-index(underline-06, 1);
-.quick-highlight-z-index(underline-07, 1);
+.auto-highlight-z-index(underline-07, 1);
 ```

 ## vim-mode-plus operator

-You can quick-highlight with combination of any motion, text-object.
+You can auto-highlight with combination of any motion, text-object.
 Since it's operator, yes can repeat by `.`.

 e.g.